sofpn/rprimer/README.md

 ### Step 2: `oligos`

 The next step is to design oligos.
-You can either use the default settings as below, or adjust the constraints (see the package vignette or `?rprimer::oligos` for more information).
+You can either use the default settings as below, or adjust the design constraints (see the package vignette or `?rprimer::oligos` for more information).

 ``` r
 myOligos <- oligos(myConsensusProfile)